projectcalico/calico/master/security/protect-hosts.md

 ### Big picture

-Use Calico network policy to restrict traffic to/from hosts.
+Use {{site.prodname}} network policy to restrict traffic to/from hosts.

 ### Value

-Restricting traffic between hosts and the outside world is not unique to Calico; many solutions provide this capability.
-However, the advantage of using Calico to protect the host is you can use the same Calico policy configuration as workloads.
+Restricting traffic between hosts and the outside world is not unique to {{site.prodname}}; many solutions provide this capability.
+However, the advantage of using {{site.prodname}} to protect the host is you can use the same {{site.prodname}} policy configuration as workloads.
 You only need to learn one tool.
 Write a cluster-wide policy, and it is immediately applied to every host.

 ### Features

-This how-to guide uses the following Calico features:
+This how-to guide uses the following {{site.prodname}} features:

 - **HostEndpoint** resource
 - **GlobalNetworkPolicy**